warmist/scripts/docs/item.rst

 -------

 ``-n, --dry-run``
-    Use get an accurate count of the items that would be affected, including the implicit filters of the selected main action.
+    Get an accurate count of the items that would be affected, including the implicit filters of the selected main action.

 ``-i, --inside <burrow>``